Please note: Test results organised by the hospital specialist generally are not sent directly back to the surgery. See why.

 Results Of Tests And Investigations

-Please note: test results organised by the hospital specialist generally are not sent directly back to the surgery.
+Please note: Test results organised by the hospital specialist generally are not sent directly back to the surgery.

 Phlebotomy Clinic

-- Hemel Hempstead by appointment, 01442 287803, Monday to Thursday between 13:30-15:30
+- Hemel Hempstead - by appointment, Monday to Friday between 08:30am to 02:30pm.

 X-Rays